UltimaScripts/PublicScriptLibrary/README.md

 # PublicScriptLibrary
-This Repo is a garbage heap of scripts for ClassisAssist I've found, editted or wrote.
+This Repo is for scripts using ClassisAssist which are found, editted or wrote.

-It's purpose is for Script Examples.
+It's main purpose is for Script Examples.

-None of it is polished, this is a dump.
 Many scripts may be personalized for my own use.

-If you have trouble understanding these scripts, look up python tutorials.
+If you have trouble understanding these scripts, look up python tutorials or ask for help!

 ## Credits & Thanks ##
 Thanks to Reetus for ClassisAssist, Ultima Online ClassicUO assistant program.